-Installing apps to help our spiritual life may seem like a stretch, but this can be an incentive to spend some time with God, in prayer or in the Bible rather than browsing the web or Facebook.
-But how?
+Christian apps can help our spiritual life.
+Though it may seem like a stretch, this can be an incentive to spend more time with God, as well as praying or reading the Bible instead of browsing Facebook or the Internet.

-Instead of vegging on social media or Youtube, we can go for our Bible app or another spiritual app when we grab for our phones.
-Then we can redeem the time by giving that time to Jesus and our spiritual growth instead.
+Instead of vegging on social media or Youtube, we can go for a Bible app or other Christian apps when we grab our phones.
+We can redeem the time by giving time to Jesus and our spiritual growth instead.

 Tip: “Hide” the apps that distract you most!
 Put them in folders or on a home screen view several swipes away.
 Then move a faith app or two to the first screen you see instead.